axibase/atsd/api/data/series/group.md

 ### Packing

-The problem is to divide series into the smallest number of subgroups, and each subgroup meets the `constraint`.
+The problem is to divide series into the smallest number of subgroups, where each subgroup meets the `constraint`.

 Objective function is not used in this problem, but the `constraint` expression can use numeric parameters specific for each subgroup, and numeric parameters specific for each series.